Othmaneelmo/PasswordManager/documentation.md

 Arrays.fill(masterKeyChars, ' ');  // Clear password on error too
 ````
 That means by the time execution reaches the catch, masterKeyChars is already wiped, so it’s redundant, BUT not harmful.
-I will keep it either way, ust to show that we always clear char[] when were done using it.
+I will keep it either way, since it shows that we always clear char[] when were done using it.
 ### CHANGING THE ENCRYPTION

 After further research, I realized that this encryption method is not secure for real-life password storage.
 A plain SHA-256 hash is too fast for password/key storage.
 Attackers can brute-force billions of guesses per second.